kaimisou/tubetube/README.md

 # tubetube
-A Chrome extension allow you to bring youtube comment to video player.
+A Chrome extension allow you to bring youtube comment to video player, just like Niconico, Bilibili and others.